-Fledge Date-Estimated date that the first nestling

-left the nest, for each nesting attempt.
+Fledge Date-Estimated date that the first nestling left the nest, for each nesting attempt.

-Since it can be difficult to record a complete nesting chronology, we ask participants to provide estimates on first egg, hatch, and fledge dates for their nests.
+We ask participants to provide estimates on first egg, hatch, and fledge dates for their nests.
 For most songbirds, you can calculate a first egg date by backdating using the assumption that one egg is laid per day.
 For example, suppose you encountered 2 eggs in the nest on May 10 and you visit the same nest again on May 13 and discover 4 eggs.
-Counting backward one egg per day, we know the first egg was laid on May 9, the second egg was laid on May 10, the third on May 11, and the fourth and last egg on May 12.
+Counting backward one egg per day, we know the first egg was laid on May 9, the second egg was laid on May 10, the third on May 11, and the fourth and last egg on May 12 (see diagram below).